Dunadan1997/02-impact-of-depression-on-selfperception/README.md

 Is suffering transformative?

-Many traditions consider it a necessary and constructive guide, when it is not fatal.
+Many traditions consider suffering a necessary and constructive guide, when it is not fatal.
 Suffering, they say, forces us to change the way we perceive ourself and the world, bringing us closer to the meaning of life.

 In my recent exploration into the data, I delved into the nuances of depression - a poignant form of suffering - and its influence on our sense of control.
 The results, depicted in the accompanying graphs, offer intriguing insights.